 Substance use can affect your judgment, vision, and coordination.
 In fact, parts of the brain responsible for these functions are among the first negatively impacted by alcohol and other drug use.
 Because of this, people who use these substances are more likely to get hurt than people who don't.
 And as with any injury, it could affect you for the rest of your life.

 There are two ways people who use alcohol or other drugs are at greater risk for injury.
-First, they are more likely to get hurt because of how their judgment, vision, and coordination are negatively impacted.
-Second, in the same situation, people under the influence of alcohol or drugs are more likely to be hurt more seriously than if they hadn’t been intoxicated.
+First, they are more likely to get hurt because of how their judgment, vision, and coordination are impacted.
+Second, in the same situation, people who are impaired due to alcohol or other drug use are more likely to be hurt more seriously than if they hadn’t been using these substances.

-People are more likely to hurt others on purpose, or have someone hurt them, if they have been drinking.
 Injuries caused by violence are the most common type of injury seen when alcohol is involved.
-Alcohol affects how your brain works, making you less likely to think of the consequences.
-Some people become more aggressive when they drink.
-Others are more likely to put themselves in risky situations, becoming victims of violence.
+Alcohol affects how your brain works, impairing your judgement.
+For some, alcohol can increase aggressive behavior.
+Others may be more likely to be victims of violence.

-Studies show that between 35 and 50 percent of people in emergency rooms with a traumatic brain injury had a history of abusing alcohol or other drugs.
-Young, unmarried men are at the highest risk of a brain injury and also the most likely to abuse alcohol and other drugs.
+Studies show that between 35 and 50 percent of people in emergency rooms with a traumatic brain injury had a history of alcohol or other drug use.
+Young, unmarried men are at the highest risk of a brain injury and also the most likely to have problematic use of alcohol and other drugs.
 People who use alcohol or other drugs after a brain injury may not recover as fast or as well those who didn’t use while they recovered.